 - The Pima County Superior Court

 How Long Do Warrants Remain In Effect?

 There is no expiration date for a warrant in Arizona.
-They remain in effect until law enforcement arrests the defendant or the defendant turns themselves in.
+They remain in effect indefinitely or until law enforcement arrests the defendant or the defendant turns themselves in.

 Only the court that issued a warrant can resolve, cancel, or “quash” it.